hipikat/hipikat.org/README.rst

 Hipikat.org
 ===========

+**This site is still under development and not yet live. :)**

 Source code for Adam Wright's personal website at http:/hipikat.org/.
 I put this online:

-* As a portfolio; everything is my own work (except near commented attributions)
+* As a portfolio; everything is my own work (except where stated otherwise)
-* So I can point to concepts I'm explaining; as examples for those like me
+* So I can point to concepts I'm explaining, and as examples for those like me
 * The public eye makes me accountable
 * The public eye keeps private data out of the repository :)
 * For those cute little green dots on my GitHub 'Your Contributions' panel.